jakebbianca/jakebbianca/README.md

 - 👋 Hi, I’m Jake Bianca!
-- 👀 I’m interested in learning as much as possible about software engineering and computer programming while I work at making it a career.
+- 👀 I’m interested in learning as much as possible about software engineering and computer programming while I work towards making it a career.
-- 🌱 I’m currently learning web devolpment via Harvard's CS50W Web Programming with Javascript and Python.
-This is a follow-up after completing the introductory course, CS50x.
+- 🌱 I began my learning journey with Harvard's online self-learning courses CS50x: Introduction to Computer Science and CS50w: Web Programming with Javascript and Python.
+I have utilized and expanded upon the skills I learned both in personal and professional settings!
-- 💞️ I’m looking to collaborate on anything and everything!
 - 📫 For any inquiries, you can reach me via email at jake.b.bianca@gmail.com.